LeonardoMarquesDias/Rocketshoes/README.md

 ## 🚀 About the Project
 This will be an application where your main objective is to create a shopping cart hook.
 You will have access to two pages, a component and a hook to implement the features requested in this challenge:

-* Add a new product to your cart
+* Add a new product to your cart.
-* Remove a product from the cart
+* Remove a product from the cart.
-* Change the quantity of a product in the cart
+* Change the quantity of a product in the cart.
-* Calculation of sub-total and total cart prices
+* Calculation of sub-total and total cart prices.
-* Stock validation
+* Stock validation.
-* Displaying error messages
+* Displaying error messages.
-* Between others
+* Between others.

 ## 💻 Project Image